ICURe - Commercialising University Research

 - Access to our team of experts and proactive connections to our network of entrepreneurs, investors and funders.

 - Programme allowing you to work flexibly enabling connection with customers world wide.

 - Support of the development of a personalised report which will include data about your potential customers, competitors and suppliers plus a comprehensive overview of the intellectual property landscape for your sector.

 The ICURe process

-Intensive 5 day online bootcamp where you will learn how to talk about your technology to customers, develop a value proposition and identify your customers’ needs.
+Intensive 5 day bootcamp where you will learn how to talk about your technology to customers, develop a value proposition and identify your customers’ needs.
 You will also create a detailed plan for your customer discovery journey.

 3 months of Market Validation

 You will plan and execute 3 months of tailored customer discovery for your idea, product or service based on face to face meetings where possible or online software, video conferencing and marketing tools.
 You will receive coaching clinics from experts in taking research ideas to market.
 This will involve targeting direct conversations with over 100 business leaders.

 Customer fit Bootcamp

 To focus on what has been learned so far, what might be the next steps and which customer segment(s) should be the target in the remaining market discovery phase.